ObonePaule/vue-dataviz/README.md

 - Table

-With menu, we have the option to search by station, but for this some other information that could help users.
+With menu, we have the option to search by station.
 We enter the name of a station and we have the result in tabular form.
+On this table, it is a question of displaying statistics on canceled and late trains.

 ### 🎮 Technical Choices